RunLLM/gitbook/integrations/quick-start-guide.md

 ![](<../.gitbook/assets/integration_data.png>)

 ### Viewing Workflows Using an Integration
-In `Workflows` section, you can view a list of workflows using this integration together with all operators using the integration on each workflow.
-This gives you an overview of all data extracted from and saved to this integration.
+`Workflows` section gives you an overview of all data extracted from and saved to this integration.
+You can view a list of workflows using this integration.
+For each workflow, you can view details about all operators on this integration, including those from previous versions.
+It is especially useful to verify all workflows depending on this integration before you [making changes](#editing-an-integration) or [deleting it](#deleting-an-integration).
 ![](<../.gitbook/assets/integration_workflows.png>)